DAILY DISCIPLINE #155

 Proverbs 8:34 / Ecclesiastes 5:1 / Luke 8:15 / James 1:19

 Day 17- Don't fool yourself.
 Yes, you may be skimming a few verses each day.
 Yes, you may be sitting in a pew on Sunday. yes, you may even be attending a Bible study.
 But if your life isn't changing and growing to be more like Jesus, then the effects of God's word are not in operation for your life.
 You could be just like the Jewish people that Isaiah and Jeremiah prophesied about.

 Day 18- Why did these people (the Jews) have little or no faith to "remove their mountains"?

 Ezekiel 12:2 / Zechariah 7:11

 Day 19- The key to a growing faith is "hearing" God's word.
-The proof that we have heard is because it is accompanied by action.
-If we "talk" faith but don't "walk" faith what is true about our faith?
+The proof that we have heard is when it is accompanied by action.
+If we "talk" faith but don't "walk" faith, what is true about our faith?

 Day 20- Are you new to reading and listening to God's word?
 Are you acting on what you are learning?
 Then your heart is the right soil for faith to grow and with your small but growing faith you'll be able to "remove mountains".